640 South State StreetDover, Delaware 19901

 Oral glucose tolerance test, OGTT

 An oral glucose tolerance test (OGTT) is used to screen for diabetes or prediabetes.
 To start the test, you have a blood glucose test done.
 Then you will drink a liquid rich in glucose, or sugar.
-For the next two to three hours, your doctor will draw your blood to check your blood glucose levels and determine your risk for diabetes or prediabetes.
+For the next two to three hours, your healthcare provider will draw your blood to check your blood glucose levels and determine your risk for diabetes, prediabetes, or gestational diabetes.

 In rare instances, your urine is checked during a glucose tolerance test instead of blood.
 Urine testing is not as accurate as blood testing and is used only when blood testing can't be done.

-If you have symptoms of or risk factors for diabetes, your health care provider may order an OGTT.
+If you have symptoms of or risk factors for diabetes, your healthcare provider may order an OGTT.
 Symptoms of diabetes include increased thirst, increased urination, unexplained weight loss, blurred vision, tiredness, and sores that don't heal.
 Risk factors for diabetes include overweight or obese, physical inactivity, high blood pressure, high cholesterol, or a family history of diabetes.
+The U.S. Preventive Services Task Force recommends that adults ages 40 to 70 who are obese or overweight have their blood glucose checked at least every 3 years as long as their results are normal.
+All adults should be tested for diabetes every 3 years beginning at age 45, no matter what their weight.

-The test is a useful first step in diagnosing prediabetes or diabetes.
+The test is a useful first step in diagnosing prediabetes, diabetes, or gestational diabetes.

 Other tests that are used to diagnose diabetes or monitor blood glucose include blood glucose testing and an A1C blood test.
 Because heart health is so closely tied with diabetes, regular checks of blood pressure, cholesterol, and triglycerides are important, too.